wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 summary: Configure an alert to fire when a time series stops reporting.
 ---

 Part of monitoring a system is to configure alerts to let you know about machine or application faults.
 When a machine or application crashes, it stops reporting data to Wavefront.
-In effect, the data we expect from that source is "missing".
+In effect, the data we expect from that source is missing.

 This page can help you understand how to configure alerts to detect missing data, so you can identify potential failures and resolve them before too much data is lost.

-## What is Missing Data?
+## What Is Missing Data?

-Whenever a time series stops reporting data points, a gap of NO DATA occurs where we normally expect data points to be.
+When a time series stops reporting, we see NO DATA where we expect to see data points.
 We refer to these expected but unreported data points as missing data.

 Missing data might result from:

 * Serious faults that require intervention to correct.
+For example:
-For example, a time series might stop reporting data because the source of the series (an application, service, or host machine) has crashed and can no longer generate data points or send them to Wavefront.
-Or an application might malfunction intermittently so that it stops sending points for short periods of time before resuming.
+  - A time series might stop reporting data because the source of the series (an application, service, or host machine) has crashed and can no longer generate data points or send them to Wavefront.
+  - An application might malfunction intermittently so that it repeatedly stops sending points for short periods of time before resuming.

 * Brief interruptions that resolve on their own.
-For example, a time series might skip a few data points here and there because a minor network problem has dropped a few packets.
+For example, a time series might skip data points because a minor network problem has dropped a few packets.

 You normally alert on missing data to discover any serious faults that might occur.
-That is, you want to configure your alerts to be:
+Configure your alerts to be:

 * Sensitive enough to detect missing data in time to avoid significant downtime.
 * Robust enough to ignore brief, insignificant interruptions.

-This page describes 2 main techniques for alerting on missing data:
+This page describes 2 techniques for alerting on missing data:
 * [Alerting on an entire group of time series that fail together.](#alerting-on-time-series-that-fail-together)
 * [Alerting on one or more individual time series within a group.](#alerting-on-missing-data-in-individual-time-series)

 **Note:** Sometimes a gap of NO DATA in a time series means that data reporting has been delayed, but not completely stopped.
-Whereas a gap of missing data is permanent, a gap from a data delay is temporary and is eventually backfilled.
 If you need to alert on a time series that is subject to data delays, you can [configure the alert to minimize their impact](alerts_delayed_data.html#minimize-the-impact-of-data-delays-on-alerts).

 ## Alerting on Time Series that Fail Together